 Also, there are a lot of variables in calculating the customer acquisition cost.
 Many businesses fail to understand what goes into their customer acquisition costs.
 Which is and always should be the precursor to calculating customer acquisition cost.
 So, before we delve into its formula, let’s examine what contributes to customer acquisition.

 Several companies tend to narrow down the factors that affect their customer acquisition.
 While a few channels, platforms, or ways to acquire customers are common across industries, there are a few industry-specific examples of customer acquisition that businesses can benefit from.

 But, even a slight change in your customer acquisition strategy can lead to inconsistencies when calculating CAC.
 It can be doubly hard to determine what spending goes into customer acquisition cost as it differs across industries.
 But you can whittle down this list to the following factors:

 These are the investments for website banners, ads, and more.
 The amount you spend on content creation is generally considered creative costs.
 It can also include the agency fees (if you’ve hired one), publisher platform fees, or the cost of hiring new employees to help you with the operational tasks.

 It refers to salaries, bonuses, and expenditures you offer your customer-facing teams.
 These are generally marketing, sales, and customer service teams.

 Investing in efficient and productive personnel is usually a good idea.
 So, if you think it is getting too expensive, pay great care to how you remedy this.
-Implementing salary cuts or layoffs is only a temporary fix to reduce CAC.
+Implementing salary cuts or layoffs is only a temporary fix to reduce the cost of customer acquisition.